Shivneri Caves, Junnar

 - Cave 35 – vihara, consists of hall with five cells – three in the left wall and two in the rear wall.
 Rear wall contains also recess where is shrine – half relief of dagoba.

-- Cave 37 - consists of verandah with broken floor.
-To the right from cave there is cistern with donor inscription.
+- Cave 37 – consists of verandah with broken floor.
+To the right from the cave, there is a cistern with a donor inscription.

 This group consists of 6 caves.
 They are located on the west face of cliff, at the upper scarp and mostly face to the west.